shaimole/SAACO3/messaging/Kinesis.md

 - can also use client side encryption
 - vpc endpoint for access from vpc
 - monitor with cloud trail

 ## Kinesis Streams vs Firehouse
-- Streams to capture data
+- Streams to capture data in real time, and ingest at scale
-- Firehouse to load into aws data stores
+- Firehouse to load streaming into aws data stores
+- Firehouse is not real time
+- Firehouse has close ended consumer options

 ## Firehouse
 - load steaming data into data stores/ lakes and analytic tools
 - serverless